GIScience/gis-training-resource-center/_sources/content/Module_8/en_qgis_remote_sensing_raster_theory.md

 The raster calculator enables the performing of mathematical operations on one or multiple raster layers by using different expressions.
 These expressions can involve arithmetic operations like multiplication, comparison operators like "<" or ">", conditional expressions like "IF" "THEN" statements, and mathematical functions like "mean" or "sum".

 Example:
-You have a Digital Elevation Model with the Altitude in m and a Landcover Classification raster.
-You want to produce a raster with all acricultural areas (raster value = 5) above 1500m.
+You have a Digital Elevation Model with the Altitude in m and a land cover classification raster.
+You want to produce a raster with all agricultural areas (raster value = 5) above 1500m.

 ```{figure} /fig/mod8_rasterdata_rastercalculator.png
 ---